GenericMappingTools/scipy2021/README.md

 -->

 In many scientific disciplines, accurate, intuitive, and aesthetically pleasing display of geospatial information is a critical tool.
-PyGMT is a mapping toolbox designed to produce publication-quality figures and maps for insertion into posters, reports, and manuscripts.
+PyGMT (a Python interface to GMT, the [Generic Mapping Tools](https://www.generic-mapping-tools.org/)) is a mapping toolbox designed to produce publication-quality figures and maps for insertion into posters, reports, and manuscripts.
 This class is geared towards SciPy attendees interested in creating beautiful maps using Python.
 Only basic Python knowledge is needed, and a background in cartography is not required to use PyGMT effectively!
 By the end of this tutorial, students will be able to:

 * Craft basic maps with geographic map frames using different projections
 * Add context to their figures, such as legends, colorbars, and inset overview maps